How SAFC and Wigan fans made Stadium of Light clash feel like a matchday again

-How Sunderland and Wigan Athletic fans made Stadium of Light clash feel like a matchday again
+How Sunderland and Wigan Athletic fans made Stadium of Light meeting feel like a matchday again

 This felt like a matchday.
 The red and white shirts heading to the stadium, fans in pubs before the game, the sense of anticipation as supporters began to fill up the ground.